The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Discussion and Future Directions

-\paragraph{Acknowledgments} JAC was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+\paragraph{Acknowledgments} We are grateful to the reviewers for very useful comments on a previous version of this paper.
+In particular, we thank the reviewers for pointing out the elementary inequality in \cref{lemma:elementary_gaussians}, and for showing us how this inequality could be used to significantly improve the proofs of~\cref{lemma:gaussians_relation_1_and_inf_norms,lemma:lipschitz_density,lemma:new_lemma_revision}.
+Notably, the constructive proof of~\cref{lemma:gaussians_relation_1_and_inf_norms} was proposed by a reviewer.
+JAC was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was also partially supported by the Engineering and Physical Sciences Research Council (EPSRC) under grants EP/T022132/1 and EP/V051121/1.
 FH is supported by start-up funds at the California Institute of Technology.
 FH was also supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via project 390685813 - GZ 2047/1 - HCM.
-The work of AMS is supported by the Office of Naval Research award N00014-17-1-2079 and by a Department of Defense Vannevar Bush Faculty Fellowship.
-UV is partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 810367), and by the Agence Nationale de la Recherche under grant ANR-21-CE40-0006 (SINEQ).
+The work of AMS is supported by a Department of Defense Vannevar Bush Faculty Fellowship, and by the SciAI Center, funded by the Office of Naval Research (ONR), under Grant Number N00014-23-1-2729.
+UV is partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 810367), and by the Agence Nationale de la Recherche under grants ANR-21-CE40-0006 (SINEQ) and ANR-23-CE40-0027 (IPSO).